Skip to main content

 Theory → Methodology → Method → Execution [2]

 Theory explains why, methodology guides how, method is the concrete steps, and execution is doing the work.
-If you want to “ship right now,” what you need is method-level stuff, because methodology only helps you choose methods, and theory only helps you understand why a method works.
+If you want to “ship right now,” what you need is method-level material, because methodology only helps you choose methods, and theory helps you understand why a method works.

 graph TD T["Theory